We invite you to become a part of developing the next generation of Canada’s workforce.

 Exceptional, motivated candidates.

-Venture students can provide your workplace with short-term assistance for special projects and a variety of workplace tasks.
-Hamilton District Christian High will connect you with exceptional, motivated candidates.
+Venture students can provide your workplace with short-term assistance for particular projects and a variety of workplace tasks.

-We invite you partner with us in one of the following ways:
+We invite you to partner with us in one of the following ways:

-- Review and provide constructive feedback for resumes and portfolios.
+- Review and provide constructive feedback on resumes and portfolios.

 - Visit a class (as a topic speaker, expert audience panel member for a student presentation,“employer” in a mock interview session)